emrerdem1/teeter-totter-game/README.md

 ● There will be a pause and continue feature.
 The simulation can be paused and can be resumed in the last paused state.

-● Vuex store usage expected.
+● Redux store usage expected.
 Component design expected.

 ● You can use any color or styling.